stencillogic/Start-with-Rust-fast/README.md

 }
 ```

 `'static` is a special lifetime which means that this reference can live for the entire duration of the program.
-All string literals have the `'static` lifetime.
+All references to string literals have `'static` lifetime.

 ## Testing

 Rust provides means for unit-testing and integration testing.

-Unit tests usually created in the same file with tested functionality.
+Unit tests are usually created in the same file with tested functionality.
 E.g.

 ``` rust
 fn some_func(arg: i32) -> i32 {